Death of the Author by Nnedi Okorafor

 Or, to phrase that question in genre terms, is Ankara a fully intelligent being, or is she nothing more than a robot?

-Similarly, while Ankara faces the daunting task of convincing the other factions of automated life that there is a meaning and purpose in their existence that is facilitated by humanity's legacy, but also not constrained by it, Zelu is faced with the opposite task of finding a way to relate to her art's growing influence as this art threatens to escape from her control.
+Similarly, while Ankara faces the task of somehow convincing the other factions of automated life that there is a meaning and purpose in their existence that is facilitated by humanity's legacy, but also not constrained by it, Zelu is faced with the opposite task of finding a way to relate to her art's growing influence as this art threatens to escape from her control.

 "This is so weird," she muttered as she watched the steering wheel moving on its own.
 It was the first time she'd ever been in a moving vehicle by herself.
 Nobody was there, but she couldn't shake the feeling that there was a presence; something was in control.
 It was like being driven by a ghost.
 "Or should I say a NoBody," she said to herself, laughing.